Eric Holder cites ‘Watergate precedent,’ demands Donald Trump congressional probe

 In a tweet Tuesday night, Mr. Holder, who also has made noises about entering the 2020 Democratic presidential contest, cited the investigation that eventually brought down President Nixon as offering a template for how to handle the purported crimes of Mr. Trump and how Congress should proceed.

-He said Congress shouldn’t have to wait for Special Counsel Robert Mueller to complete its report before deciding on whether to move toward impeachment, as some Democrats have been itching to do since January 2017.
+He said Congress shouldn’t have to wait for Special Counsel Robert Mueller to complete his report before deciding on whether to move toward impeachment, as some Democrats have been itching to do since January 2017.

 “Watergate precedent: Congress must use hearings to examine questions surrounding Trump/his Administration,” he wrote.